A highlight from Studio Ghibli and a highlight in anime history!

 Miyazaki was working on the idea for Princess Mononoke since the 70s.
 But, it would take 20 years before all the pieces of the puzzle fell into place and production finally started.
 As always, the animations from the Ghibli/Miyazaki collaboration turned out brilliant.

-It is not so much about the story or the message between the lines, as it is about the enthralling world we are invited into.
+It is not so much about the story or the message between the lines as it is about the enthralling world we are invited into.
 But even more so, the creativity displayed when dealing with mythological creature design was truly mesmerizing.

-The rather dark fantasyland, the action choreography and the creature design are the three key factors that make Princess Mononoke stand out from other Ghibli-films.
-Together these ingredients made for an original atmosphere that has proven to stand the test of time.
+The rather dark fantasyland, the action choreography, and the creature design are the three key factors that make Princess Mononoke stand out from other Ghibli films.
+Together, these ingredients made for an original atmosphere that has proven to stand the test of time.

-Somehow, the weight of the atmosphere makes me think of another Ghibli favorite: From up on Poppy Hill.
-The two films are as far apart in topic matter and setting as two Ghibli-films can come.
-Still, they both stand out due to an almost indescribable quality; a wholly original blend of design, drawing and music that can only be described as Ghibli magic.
+Somehow, the weight of the atmosphere makes me think of another Ghibli favorite: From Up on Poppy Hill.
+The two films are as far apart in topic matter and setting as two Ghibli films can come.
+Still, they both stand out due to an almost indescribable quality, a wholly original blend of design, drawing, and music that can only be described as Ghibli magic.

 Final verdict for Princess Mononoke

 The deeper meaning of it all is not what makes Princess Mononoke worth watching over and over again.
 First and foremost, it is a highly imaginative take on Japanese mythology.
-It is the unique universe, the drama, and the myriad of fascinating beings that makes it timeless.
+It is the unique universe, the drama, and the myriad of fascinating beings that make it timeless.

 If you are just getting started on the Ghibli catalog, you could hardly find a better place to begin.
-Bear in mind that Princess Mononoke is the most violent Ghibli-film to date, but even so, it never becomes too graphic.
+Bear in mind that Princess Mononoke is the most violent Ghibli film to date, but even so, it never becomes too graphic.
 It is a great film for anime fans of (almost) all ages.

 References